Jeygerald/AirBnB_clone/README.md

-# AirBnB_clone
+The Air bnb project

-This project for AirBnB_clone with my partner
+its a partner project and a tasking one